-Wedding Photography at Castell Coch: A Venue Near Taff’s Well, South Wales
+Wedding Photography at Castell Coch Near Cardiff in South Wales

-As a Wedding Venue: Castell Coch was designed to look imposing in silhouette with contrasting ornate Victorian interiors.
-As a result, it presents as a striking and most unusual wedding venue.
+Designed to look imposing in silhouette with contrasting ornate Victorian interiors, it presents as a striking and most unusual wedding venue.
 The main drawback is that it is only suitable for the smaller wedding parties as the maximum amount of seated guests is 26 (30 including the registrars and bride and groom).
 If you’re having a larger wedding ceremony, then you may have to look elsewhere… Hello Caerphilly Castle!

 There is unfortunately no option for a reception or post-wedding ceremony function.
 However, it is an amazing venue and if it appeals to you, why not have a small ceremony there with close friends and family, moving on to one of the Cardiff area’s many larger wedding venues for your reception, evening meal and entertainment.